 But if you’re planning to stay in Mexico City a bit longer, there are plenty of other options for transportation in Mexico.
 Mexico City has an extensive bus system.
 You can ride the CDMX buses, which have stops along many of the main roads, or you can experiment with the smaller buses.
 We have yet to try the buses in Mexico City, though.
 But if you’re interested, maps of the Mexico City metrobus lines are available online.

 Other options for transportation in Mexico include public bicycles and scooters.
 A popular public bicycle company we see is EcoBici.
 They have bicycles placed all over the city that you can rent.
 We have also seen electric scooters throughout the city.
 And of course, one of our favorite ways to get around Mexico is by walking.
+Take a look at Moon’s Mexico City guide book for other options of getting around the city.

 Using the Mexico City subway to get around